dreamgrove/dreamgrove/content/balance/Compendium.md

 - Keep up {{< spell 8921 "Moonfire" >}}, {{< spell 93402 "Sunfire" >}} and {{< spell 202347 "Stellar Flare" >}} and refresh within pandemic (30% of base duration) inside Eclipse and if they would expire otherwise outside Eclipse.
 - Use {{< spell 190984 "Wrath" >}} to get into Lunar Eclipse.
 This also applies to before cooldowns if you have T29 4PC equipped.
+- Use {{< spell 191034 "Starfall" >}} if you have a Touch the Cosmos(T29 4PC) proc and you will cast Celestial Alignment/Incarnation immediately afterwards.
 - Use {{< spell 78674 "Starsurge" >}} if you have a Touch the Cosmos(T29 4PC) proc.
 - Use {{< spell 194223 "Celestial Alignment" >}} or {{< spell 102560 "Incarnation" >}} if talented.
 - Use {{< spell 191034 "Starfall" >}} if you have 550 Astral Power or more towards {{< spell 393961 "Primordial Arcanic Pulsar" >}} and you are not in {{< spell 194223 "CA" >}} or {{< spell 102560 "Inc" >}}.